giorgidzebisashvili4/calculator/README.md

 ## Introduction

-This calculator project was created as a practice ground for DOM and JavaScript skills.
+This calculator project was created as a practice ground for grid styling, DOM and JavaScript skills.
 Its goal was to help me improve my skills in manipulating the Document Object Model (DOM) and practice JavaScript fundamentals.

 ## open and use